 These are fiery times in the Jewish calendar, particularly Lag Ba'Omer (also very much connected to the number 3, as it is the 33rd day of the Omer: Lamed is 30 and Gimmel is 3.
 Yom Yerushalayim is also connected to fire.
 Of the 4 holy cities, Jerusalem is fire.
 "It was destroyed by fire and will be rebuilt by fire."

 The next and final letter in the Aleph-Bet is the Tav.
 Is in many ways the opposite of the Shin.
 It represents Tmimut (wholesomeness), perfection, stability.
 Along with the "mother" letters Alef (air) and Mem (water), it spells out the word Emet, truth.
 As the final letter, it represents completion.
+It also represents death, Mavet, which ends with the letter Tav.
 This cycle is also about completing the Counting of the Omer, which are called Shevah Shabatot Temimot (seven wholesome, complete weeks).
-Also, as explained in the previous cycle, it is during the counting of the Omer that we transform unholiness into holiness, falsehood (Sheker) into truth (Emet).
+Also, as explained in the previous cycle, it is during the counting of the Omer that we transform unholiness into holiness, falsehood (Sheker) into truth (Emet), and, ultimately, death into life.
 As we encamp at Mt.
 Sinai on Rosh Chodesh Sivan, we are settled, stable, and in harmony, prepared to receive the Torah.